Providing Individuals with Effective Treatment when Other Options Are Limited

 Another key benefit of outpatient substance abuse treatment programs is that they generally are less costly than residential or partial hospitalization treatment.
 As a result, health insurance providers are more likely to offer more comprehensive, extended coverage for outpatient care.

-Whether you are covered for substance abuse treatment, as well as the extent of that coverage, will depend heavily on which state you live and your current coverage plan.
+Whether you are covered for substance abuse treatment, as well as the extent of that coverage, will depend heavily on which state you live, your current coverage plan, and your health insurance provider.

 Want to learn more about how outpatient substance abuse treatment can be covered by insurance?
 Visit our insurance resources or contact us directly for more information.